Sunday, June 2, 2024

 You will find it amusing that I avoided having home wifi this long.
 I utilized a local hotel or fast food franchise while at home.
 Hotels while on the road.
 It got the job done.
 I did have dial up at home for emergencies.
 I really only stepped up because AT&T kept jacking up my phone bill every month.
 I went with Spectrum because we really have no other choice.
 I also wasn't sure if my cable lines were good.
 I never connected them either.
 And they (wifi companies) make you sign up BEFORE they will come out and test them.

 Step 1 - I reaffirmed the "rules of the game" that I had called in previously to suss out.
 There is an activation and installation fee of $109.
 It is the monthly charge ($39.99) plus $70.
-I agreed to autopay because I'm sick of setting these firms up with my bank and they offered up a $100 Visa card (after 15 weeks) if I would.
+I agreed to autopay because I'm sick of setting these firms up with my bank and they offered up a $100 Visa card (after 15 weeks - this turned out to be a lie) if I would.
 The rate is for a year (vs a $49.99 two year deal).
 The sales person acknowledged the rate will rise to $89.99.
 I believe I also have to start paying a $5 advanced wifi charge and a $7 router fee.
 I can sever service then or request a lower rate at that point.
 They may agree.
 We set up an installation date and time.
 I also accepted their one year free mobile service.
 I had to buy their phone for $200.
-I put it on a 36 month payment plan. $5.59 a month.
+I put it on a 36 month payment plan. $5.55 a month.
 The first charge was 19.99 for sales tax.
 It will be $29 after year 1.
 Also auto pay.
-They Fed Ex's me a Samsung.
+They Fed Ex'ed me a Samsung.
 I agreed to this because I wanted a new phone (don't like some of the features of my current one) and a back up since I dropped the land line.

 Step 2 - The tech guy came out and tested my cable outlets with some device.
 It took a while, but, he found they were usable.
 He dug a shallow trench in my lawn and ran the cable from the connection point at the street through the wall onto one of the outlets.
 He hooked up a router and a companion device.
 It took about an hour for him to get the home base to "receive" their signal.
 I was getting worried.
 He covered up the trench.
 He showed me the password.
 We made sure my tablet and computer recognized the router.
 They did.
 That was it.
 I don't even think I signed off on anything.